 Our built-in analytics aren’t designed to track conversions on third-party buttons like those from PayPal.
-However, there are a few workarounds you can consider using to track how many people purchase your product.
+However, there are a few options you can consider using to track how many people purchase your product.

 One option is to use a third-party analytics platform.
 Many popular options allow you to track custom events on pages.
 Please note, however, we cannot provide support for modifying third-party code.
 To learn more about using third-party tracking code, check out our guide here: Use Third-Party Analytics.

 PayPal Auto return